ESL Questions About Agreeing And Disagreeing

 20. Do you agree or disagree that technology is making people more isolated?
 Why or why not?

-See also ESL Questions About Happiness
+See also ESL Questions About Discipline

 ESL Reading Activities About Agreeing And Disagreeing